The Stackpole Estate

 18th century Walled Garden at Stackpole forms part of the original estate.
 This is a 5 minute stroll along a quite lane and is closest place for a bite to eat.
 The National Trust has leased the garden to Mencap, who use it as a training centre for local adults with learning disabilities, giving them training in horticulture.

-From cottage there are plenty of options for circular walks around the Stackpole Estate as well as numerous cycle or running routes too.
-It is also the perfect training base for triathlons such as Ironman which is in its eighth year.
+From Cooper's Dip cottage there are plenty of options for circular walks around the Stackpole National Trust Estate as well as numerous cycle or running routes too.
+It is also the perfect training base for triathlons such as Ironman Wales which is in its tenth year.

 10 minutes by car is Pembroke, a charming medieval walled town which dates back over 900 years and is famous for its Castle.
 There is a good choice of restaurants, cafes and pubs among the local shops.
 If Pembroke Castle inspires you, Manorbier and Carew Castles are also within easy reach.